 As the support network of membership began to grow, so did the staff, fleet and course offerings.
 Basic adult and youth courses annually created hundreds of new sailors on Lake Michigan.
 The nationally renowned "Prams in the Park" program started in 1984 and continues to bring water safety education to Milwaukee County Park lagoons, and this season at Discovery World at Pier Wisconsin as well.
 MCSC offers scholarships to economically disadvantaged youth to give everyone the opportunity to participate, learn and have fun.

-Through generous donations from sailors across the United States and fleet purchases, the MCSC now owns and maintains nearly 80 boats, including 25 Pearson Ensigns - one of the largest fleets in the United States - as well as Solings, J24s, 470s, Hunter 146s, Designer Choice and JY dinghies, Holder Hawks and specifically designed Access dinghies for physically challenged sailors.
+Through generous donations from sailors across the United States and fleet purchases, the MCSC now owns and maintains about 63 boats, including 25 Pearson Ensigns - one of the largest fleets in the United States - as well as Solings, J24s, 470s, Hunter 146s, Designer Choice and JY dinghies, Holder Hawks and specifically designed Access dinghies for physically challenged sailors.